Bron-y-de

+The house as first built was not large; Tilden, in his memoir True Remembrances, described it as, "a modest house [with] one large room, a modest staff, a handful of bedrooms and many loggias and balconies".
+Within a year, Tilden was recalled to make extensions, including the enlargement of existing bedrooms, the provision of new ones, and the construction of a new dining room.
 Bron-y-de was the subject of the main article of the 4 November 1922 issue of Country Life.
 The architect and engineer Owen Williams installed a large panoramic window at Bron-y-de at Lloyd George's behest following the latter's visit to Adolf Hitler's Berghof residence at Obersalzberg in the Bavarian Alps which featured a similar window.
 The library at Bron-y-de was the largest room in the house at 36 ft in length with a curved ceiling.
 A mural painted by John Churchill of the Gulf of Tigullio dominated one end of the library.

 Several amateur films of Lloyd-George at Bron-y-de are in the collection of the National Screen and Sound Archive of Wales.
 A 1938 film shows a new apiary and 'larch gathering' at Bron-y-de.
 Honey from the apiary at Bron-y-de was later sold at Harrods.
 Lloyd George was President of the British Beekeepers Association from 1939 until 1943.

 Another film shot in 1938 demonstrates the use of a rototiller and caterpillar tractor on the farmland at Bron-y-de.
 A 1936 film filmed by Lloyd George's private secretary, A. J. Sylvester, shows Lloyd George in his orchard at Bron-y-de.
 A 1929 film shows Lloyd George at Bron-y-de reading accompanied by his chow chow dog, 'Y Chow Du' (The Black Chow).

 In his memoirs, published in 1954, Tilden expressed the view that Bron-y-de would "become as world-known as many a city, and will no doubt some future day fall into the category of Hatfield, Hughenden or Hawarden".
 His hopes were not fulfilled; Bron-y-de was destroyed by fire in the 1960s.